Bio Overview

 *

-Originally from Queens, New York, I am a member of Congregation Beth Jacob (where I am known as Batya Dale).
-I now live on unceded Ohlone land in Redwood City, CA with my beloved, George, our cats: Malka and Shlomo, our dogs: Latke and Sufi, and our four chickens: Hedwig, Yolanda, Beatrix, Harriet.
-It is a joy to put down roots in this part of the country, to have friends and extended family living nearby, and to contribute to our communities in the ways that we can.
-I am an active member of Congregation Beth Jacob and the Peninsula Multifaith Cohort.
+Originally from Queens, New York, I now live on unceded Ohlone land in Redwood City, CA with my beloved, George, our cats: Malka and Shlomo, our dogs: Latke and Sufi, and our chickens: Hedwig, Beatrix, Harriet.

-My beloved, George, and I are lovingly renovating a nearby piece of land in the Santa Cruz mountains, situated under redwood trees, overlooking Half Moon Bay.
-The property, named The Treehouse, includes a ceremonial circle, an art studio, and multiple outdoor spaces for small retreats, workshops, and rituals.
+It is a joy to put down roots in this part of the country, to have friends and extended family living nearby (including my 92 year old mom and two out of three grandchildren) and to contribute to our communities in the ways that we can.
+We are lovingly renovating a nearby piece of land on Kings Mountain, situated under redwood trees, overlooking Half Moon Bay, CA. The property, which we named The Treehouse, includes a ceremonial circle, an art studio, and multiple outdoor spaces for small retreats, workshops, and rituals.

-I consider painting “a form of prayer, a way to transcend the limitations of time and space, and to connect deeply with the sacred ground of the present.”
-Most recently I have delighted in collecting soil from distant beloved places, grinding and mixing it with linseed oil, and using that to paint those very places; and painting lightly over gold/glitter in order to convey the sacred sparks woven through creation.
-I have also been combining scripture study with the arts through my monthly "Beyond Words" sessions, offered at Congregational Beth Jacob.
+I have delighted in collecting soil from distant beloved places, grinding and mixing it with linseed oil, and using that to paint those very places; and painting lightly over gold/glitter in order to convey the sacred sparks woven through creation.
+Combining scripture study with the arts through my monthly "Beyond Words" sessions offered at Congregational Beth Jacob has also been a tremendous joy.

 On occasion I may gift or sell my paintings.
 Let me know if you'd like to know more about that.

-Unitarian Universalist Ministry:
+More Details related to Unitarian Universalist Ministry:

 I was ordained as an Interfaith Minister in 2000; received my M.Div through Meadville Lombard Theological School (Chicago, ILL); was ordained as a Unitarian Universalist Minister by the Unitarian Universalist Community Church of Santa Monica, CA in 2005; and was granted Final Fellowship by the UUA in 2008.